 - accessibility, signs, utilities

-If you have access to a projector, take advantage of it for presentations & slideshows, and also use it when appropriate to demonstrate practical things you are discussing or helping members with, eg. reviewing results, looking at DNA project pages, how to download raw data, how to upload to or utilise tools and reports on GEDmatch, review popular websites, etc. Most attendees say they learn so much while watching others being assisted, and the projector makes that easy for all (NB: always ask permission before displaying someone’s results for others to view).
+If you have access to a projector or large screen TV, take advantage of it for presentations & slideshows, and also use it when appropriate to demonstrate practical things you are discussing or helping members with, eg. reviewing results, looking at DNA project pages, how to download raw data, how to upload to or utilise tools and reports on GEDmatch, review popular websites, etc. Most attendees say they learn so much while watching others being assisted, and the large view makes that easy for all (NB: always ask permission before displaying someone’s results for others to view).

 Make sure you are familiar with the Genetic Genealogy Standards.
 Respect the privacy of your attendees personal information and that of their matches.
 Ask permission before displaying or sharing any member's personal results with other attendees (and ask permission from your own family members before sharing their results).
 For larger groups and/or public sessions, use a prepared slideshow instead of a live demonstration.
 When preparing slideshows, always obscure all personal details of testers or matches, eg. names, usernames, email addresses, profile images.
 It is very simple to use the Snipping Tool or the Awesome Screenshot browser plugin to blur personal information.